bahlo/arne.me/content/blog/plex-on-nixos/index.md

 I decided to go with [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) as I have used it before, it's cheaper than S3, and I don't support Amazon.
-If you want to use something else, Rclone supports
+If you want to use something else, rclone supports
 [a lot of providers](https://rclone.org/#providers).

 After creating a bucket for the media, I created an Application Key and made note of the `keyID` and `applicationKey`.

-Then I added the following lines to my Nix configuration at `/etc/nixos/configuration.nix` to install Rclone and create a `/etc/rclone/rclone.conf` for the bucket:
+Then I added the following lines to my Nix configuration at `/etc/nixos/configuration.nix` to install rclone and create a `/etc/rclone/rclone.conf` for the bucket:
 ```nix
 environment.systemPackages = [ pkgs.rclone ];